bwolmarans/SDE-NGINX-Gateway-Fabric/README.md

 ## Use Cases

+In this lab, you will be completing the Use Cases.
-Each use case will consist of a Demo, Lab, and Fix it.
+Each Use Case will consist of a Demo, Lab, and Fix it.

 * Demo: Instructor will drive.
 * Interactive Lab: You are expected configure and validate a use case.